MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

     > [!div class=mx-imgBorder]
     > ![Models screen](media/3D-models.png "Models screen")

-3. Place the model as [described previously](#view-place-a-3d-model-in-mixed-reality).<!--Edit okay?
-The literal "previous procedure" is about lifting a model up or down.-->
+3. Place the model as [described previously](#view-place-a-3d-model-in-mixed-reality).

 ### See also